juberiya1ajaz/Hack_past/README.md

 - Learn more about various ancient civilizations and their contributions to the world.
 - Learn about the history of the world and how it has changed over time.
 - View the 3D model of various ancient monuments on the map.
-- View the loaction of various ancient monuments on the map.
+- Learn the loaction of various ancient monuments on the map.

 ## ⚙️ How we built it